 Chilling the cookie dough is the most important step in this recipe.
 If you do not chill the dough, the cookies will spread all over your baking sheet excessively.
 As the result, the cookies spread too much, stick together, and become thinner than you would like.
 Chilling the cookie dough reduces the spread by cooling down the fat, making the fat more solid, and minimizing the spread when the fat heats up during baking.
-I really recommend to chill the dough for at least one hour and up to overnight.
+I really recommend chilling the dough for at least one hour and up to overnight.
 The longer you chill the cookie dough, the better it is as the cookies become more flavorful and chewy.

 4. Dip the fork in sugar

 Peanut Butter Cookies have a crosshatch fork mark signature look which you can always tell them apart from other cookies.
-The early peanut butter cookies were either rolled thin and cut into shapes, or they were dropped and made into the balls.
-They did not have crosshatch pattern.
+The early peanut butter cookies were either rolled thin and cut into shapes, or they were dropped and made into balls.
+They did not have a crosshatch pattern.

 - These fork marks are instructed to be placed in a recipe from a 1936 Pillsbury cookbook.
 There was no explanation why, but most people made them continually and those grid patterns became the tradition.

-- The most common reason is probably the crosshatch pattern on the top of the cookies help them cook more evenly.
+- The most common reason is probably the crosshatch pattern on the top of the cookies helps them cook more evenly.
 When the cookies bake, they should come out soft with crispy edges where the crosshatch patterns have been formed.

 - Another reason why the fork marks exist on the Peanut Butter Cookies is to warn people who have peanut allergies so that they know which cookies to say away from.